Guadalupe Briseño: Kitayama Carnation Strike

 Their demands included higher pay for certain jobs, health care, and seniority benefits.
 Their organizing principle was that women and workers deserve fundamental human rights and to be treated with respect and dignity.

 Management began their intimidation tactics when they found out the workers were organizing.
 During the first informal meeting shared by whisper network, the managers and owner Ray Kitayama attended the meeting to dissuade the workers.
 Management called police officers into the plant on the day after the NFWO's first meeting.
 Kitayama led a meeting after work hours and yelled at the workers with berating language, saying "they were lucky to have a job."

 In May 1968, Kitayama and his assistant went to Briseño's home to fire her, but she vowed to continue to fight.
 Briseño reached out to César Chávez who helped advise their efforts and recognized the organization as an affiliate of the United Farm Workers Organizing Committee.
-Other local organizations like Corky Gonzalez's Crusade for Justice and the Chicano students at the University of Colorado Boulder also gave their support.
+Other local organizations like Corky Gonzales's Crusade for Justice and the Chicano students at the University of Colorado Boulder also gave their support.

 By June 1968, the NFWO had nearly 70 members who had signed the union card.
 On June 28, members unanimously voted to strike.

 The strike began on July 1, 1968.
 During the strike, families of striking workers faced harassment in the community and at school.
 Other farmers in the area changed their practices in order to avoid trouble from the workers.
 The participants slowly dwindled as the winter weather and financial troubles grew worse.
 Strikers and their families were being "blackballed" and could not find other jobs in the area.

 On February 15, 1969, after eight months of deteriorating conditions on the picket line, Briseño, Padilla, Sandoval, del Real, and Sailes chained themselves to the gate of the Kitayama plant.
 On the orders of Kitayama, Weld County police officers cut the chains and sprayed tear gas on the women.

 Briseño and forty five other women were on strike for 221 days before they decided to end it.
 As a result, working conditions improved at the plant, but they did not successfully start a union.

 The Kitayama Carnation Strike was one of the first workers' strikes in which the organizers and workers were Chicana and Mexicanas.
 It became an inspiration for other organizations in Denver like Chicano Crusade for Justice, United Mexican American Students, and Students for a Democratic Society.